morahman97/twitch_plays/README.md

 ## Important Notes
 Disclaimer 1: **Please be aware that other people will be simulating keyboard presses to your computer.
-While I will do my part to ensure that no harmful scenarios arise, PLEASE Smake sure to remove any revealing info from your desktop screen or other running programs if technical difficulties arise when live**
+While I will do my part to ensure that no harmful scenarios arise, PLEASE make sure to remove any revealing info from your desktop screen or other running programs if technical difficulties arise when live**

 Disclaimer 2: **I have no idea if fromsoft tracks speed of key presses so please take necessary precautions to prevent any possible bans**